AlcoholRehabHelp Logo

 The 12 traditions stress that every AA group must be responsible for its governance.

 Likewise, AA must stay separate from any political or institutional connections.
-The 12 traditions also note that AA groups should never go into business.
 While they can work with hospitals, clinics, and other facilities, they should remain independent.

 AA is Free